rrrfffrrr/Insurgency-server-plugins/README.md

 #### Why?
 [Jaredballou's plugins](https://github.com/jaredballou/insurgency-sourcemod) are don't work for my server.
-So i made this with some codes with jaredballou's.
+So i made this with some codes from jaredballou's.

 ## Announcement
 Show a line that contain in [announcement.txt](announcement.txt).